michellelclement/meatblog/README.md

 A huge thank you to fellow student and slack member Mark O'Beirne for reviewing my website in great detail in the Peer-Code-Review channel and making some suggestions for improving the website.

-Thank you to Slack members and Pauld0051for testing out the website and highlighting a display issue on his mobile, and Ivan Branimir Skoric for his help in directing me to the answers I needed for internal page linking.
+Thank you to Slack members and Pauld0051 for testing out the website and highlighting a display issue on his mobile, and Ivan Branimir Skoric for his help in directing me to the answers I needed for internal page linking.

 I would also like to extend my thanks to the Tutors who helped me solve many of my bugs.
 These include Stephen Moody, Cormac Lawlor, Roman and Johann Alberts.